-Youth Involvement – As a millennial who attended all Lafayette school’s (Sanchez Elementary, Angevine Middle and Centaurs High) I was fortunate enough to be involved in many community programs such as the Lafayette Youth Advisory Committee.
+Youth Involvement – As a young person who attended all Lafayette school’s (Sanchez Elementary, Angevine Middle and Centaurs High) I was fortunate enough to be involved in many community programs such as the Lafayette Youth Advisory Committee.
 However, I also witnessed how easy it can be to disengage.
 As a result, I want to:

-Create a youth center where students are provided with a safe, fun and relatable environment
+- Create a youth center space where students are provided with a safe, fun and educational environment.